5.11.15 Time Off for School Staff

 Vacation

 Those employees who are eligible for paid vacation are encouraged to take their full allotment of vacation leave each year.
 Schools may not have a "use it or lose it" policy.
 Vacation accrual may be capped.
-Employees whose employment ends must be paid out their accrued, unused vacation promptly.
+Employees whose employment ends must be paid out their accrued, unused vacation on the last day worked.

 Sick Time

-Elementary schools shall, at a minimum, comply with local and state laws pertaining to paid sick time off.
-High school employees are entitled to 10 days of sick time with pay during each school year.
+Schools shall, at a minimum, provide 5 days or 40 hours of paid sick time, but local laws may require more than 5 days or 40 hours.
+Archdiocesan policy recommends 10 days of sick time with pay during each school year for exempt employees.
 Sick time is paid only for days on which the employee would otherwise have worked a regular schedule, and not for absences on Saturday, Sunday, or school holidays.

 Sick time may be provided to an employee as a "bank" up front at the beginning of the school year, which the employee draws down when using sick time.
 Or sick time can be provided on an accrual basis, which the employee earns each pay period.
 For additional information, see Time Off Guidelines.